 2. Humidify Your Indoor Air

-Add humidity to your indoor air but keep it low in winter, and consider using a room humidifier in the bedroom from October until April.
+Add humidity to your indoor air, and consider using a room humidifier in the bedroom from October until April.

 3. Irrigate Your Nasal Passages

 Irrigate your nasal passages with a saline solution to remove allergens, irritants, and excess mucus.
 You can use a drug store saline spray.
 Or make your own solution at home and use a nasal irrigation system such as a Neti pot.
-To make your own saline mixture, combine about 16 ounces (1 pint) of lukewarm water with 1 teaspoon of salt.
+To make your own saline mixture, combine about 16 ounces (1 pint) of lukewarm water (distilled, sterile, or previously boiled) with 1 teaspoon of salt.
 Try adding 1/2 teaspoon of baking soda to buffer the solution to make it gentler on the nose.

 Put the mixture into a clean Neti pot.
 Tilt your head over your sink at a 45-degree angle.
 Place the spout into your top nostril and gently pour the solution in.
 The saline water will flow through your nasal cavity into the other nostril and out.
 Blow your nose to get rid of remaining water.
 Repeat the steps on your other nostril.